-The chief of police, in consultation with the Office of Marketing and Communications, will determine what information to release about the situation.
-The Campus Police Department and/or the Office of Marketing and Communications will provide the appropriate notification.
 The entire campus community will be notified when there is at least the potential that a very large segment of the community will be affected by the situation, or when a situation threatens the operation of the campus as a whole.

-As stated above, notification may be done through various methods, which include, but are not limited to, "NIXLE" emergency notification text, college phone intercom system, college email, on signage around campus, in person from first responders, blue poles and/ or police vehicle PA systems.
+The Campus Police Department and/or the Office of Marketing and Communications will provide the appropriate notification to the campus community.
+Notification may be done through various methods, which include, but are not limited to, "NIXLE" emergency notification text, college phone intercom system, college email, on signage around campus, in person from first responders, blue poles and/or police vehicle PA systems.
 The form of notification and any follow up may vary depending on the nature of the emergency.